-The Irish Government planned on bringing in MUP at the same time as the government in Northern Ireland but the dissolution of government there didn’t help on this front and Northern Ireland is yet to bring it in.
+The Irish Government planned on bringing in MUP at the same time as the government in Northern Ireland but government there is yet to bring it in.
 It's expected some time in the next number of years.

 Some concern has therefore been raised about the availability of much cheaper alcohol being available across the border.
 Even before MUP, alcohol is generally cheaper up North and there are concerns MUP will lead to an increase in cross-border shopping, impacting on local retailers and jobs.